Microbial ecosystems biology in the human gut

 Project Overview

-In this interdisciplinary project, based on daily multiomic time series of child gut microbiota and diet and health diaries, I integrate the following:
+In this interdisciplinary project, based on daily multiomic time series of child gut microbiota and diet and health diaries, I integrate the theoretical and analytical framework of:

 2. Novel next-generation metagenomics-based high-resolution quantitative microbiota profiling